 Shannon Turk, director of Outlet, describes the disastrous effects of feeling ostracized while in high school.
 She explains:

 “Most of us walk through the world expecting the people we interact with are straight, and they will grow up to have 2.5 kids, a minivan and a white picket fence.
-[But LGBT students] are afraid their life will not have a happy ending.”
+[But LGBT students] are afraid their life will not have a happy ending and this may cause them anxiety and depression,” to help your kids to feel less worried about this you might want to try with the best CBD oil for anxiety to reduce the symptoms.

 According its website, Outlet supports youth ages 13-20 living on the Peninsula and South Bay.
 Leadership training, community education and advocacy are included in its support services.
 The group hopes to “successfully increase youth confidence, build personal assets, and create healthier communities”.